Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

-We notice the peculiar behaviour of the second redshift bin -- correction with scattering matrix does not affect the amplitude of cross correlation whereas our simulations predict an increase in the galaxy bias (or a corresponding reduction in the amplitude) after redshift bin mismatch correction (see Fig. \ref{fig:comp_params_simulations_paper3}).
-A possible explanation for the different behaviour can be found in section 3.2 of H21 where they mentioned that for their redshift calibration a small proportion of objects with spectroscopic redshifts between $0.2<z<0.4$ were assigned photometric redshifts between $0.4<z<0.6$.
-This systematic in the redshift calibration will impact the photometric redshift error distribution and we might underestimate the scatter of objects from the second redshift bin.
+We note the peculiar behaviour of the second redshift bin --- correction with scattering matrix does not affect the amplitude of cross correlation whereas our simulations predict an increase in the galaxy bias (or a corresponding reduction in the amplitude) after correction of the redshift bin mismatch (see Fig. \ref{fig:comp_params_simulations_paper3}).
+A possible explanation for the different behaviour can be found in section 3.2 of H21 where the authors mention that, for their redshift calibration, a small proportion of objects with spectroscopic redshifts of $0.2<z<0.4$ were assigned photometric redshifts of $0.4<z<0.6$.
+This systematic in the {H21} redshift calibration will impact the photometric redshift error distribution and we might underestimate the scatter of objects from the second redshift bin.

 Having estimates of the galaxy bias from four redshift bins we can compute the galaxy bias at redshift zero, $b_0$, from our model of galaxy bias $b(z) = 1+\frac{b_{0}-1}{D(z)}$.
 We find $b_{0}= 1.529\pm 0.012 \text{ and } 1.401\pm 0.006$ without and with correction for redshift bin mismatch, respectively.
-Accounting for the scatter of objects between redshift bins leads to significantly lower value of $b_{0}$ and will result in different inferences about the relation between the dark matter and luminous matter.
+Accounting for the scatter of objects between redshift bins leads to {a} significantly lower value of $b_{0}$ and will result in different inferences about the relation between the dark matter and luminous matter.